 -- eigenvalue and eigenvector problems (Sturm-Liouville theory)

 I took econometrics at MIT and have tutored the subject to many graduate students in the area; I'm especially familiar with the course given at BU.

 I earned A+'s in Econometrics and Microeconomics at MIT.
-I specialize in helping high school students in AP Microeconomics and college and graduate students who lack the advanced mathematical background required for higher-level coursework in economics.
+My teaching focus is in mathematical economics, including multivariate statistics, regression, and convex analysis.
+I specialize in helping college and graduate students who lack the advanced mathematical background required for higher-level coursework in economics.